rmcgibbo/fsync/README.md

 files.
 When any event gets triggered (i.e. saving), it runs an rsync to transfer the files back to the client.

-##Random
-Note: I think an Ubuntu server would probably be pretty easy to write.
-You might be able to do it in python and be able to avoid macruby.